Beverly Hills Child Custody Attorney

 Joint Physical Custody: When joint physical custody is granted, each parent will have the right to custody for a specific percentage of time.

 How is a parent’s timeshare custody determined in a joint physical custody arrangement?
 There are many factors that can go into the determination.
 These may include:

 - Where the child goes to school, and

 - The amount of time each parent can realistically spend with the child.

 A parent’s timeshare custody percentage can directly impact child support obligations.
 The less time a parent spends with their child, the more they will likely have to pay in financial support.

 Are you struggling with a child custody or visitation issue?
 Do you think that your child is unsafe around his or her other parent?
 Are you afraid that your child’s best interests aren’t being met in your current custody arrangement?
 Contact the Beverly Hills child custody attorneys at Berenji & Associates, LLC for help.

 We understand that your children and their well-being are the most important things in the world to you.
 It is our mission to help you fight for a custody arrangement that puts them in the best possible situation.
 We can help you request a new custody arrangement or modify an existing one.
-Call us today to schedule your free consultation with our compassionate legal team.
+Call us today to schedule your free case evaluation with our compassionate legal team.
 We are here to help you protect your children when it matters most.